celo-org/SocialConnect/asv2/privacy.md

 )
 ```

+You can find an example implementation of a web-based project [here](https://github.com/isabellewei/emisianto).

 <!-- ## ODIS API

 Instead of using the SDK, you can also choose to directly query the ODIS API. -->